b9org/b9/docs/BuildARuntime.md

 [the `Module`]: #the-in-memory-module
 [`main` function]: #the-main-function

 Base9 uses a single array, `argsAndTempNames`, to store the arguments and temporaries of both the outer and inlined functions.
 The `firstArgumentIndex` variable is used to track and access from this array.
-The `maxInlineDepth_` variable is set to 0 by default in the `Config` struct.
-It can be set using the `-inline` command line option.

 The final field to examine in `MethodBuilder` is `globalTypes_`.
-The `GlobalTypes` class uses `TR::TypeDictionary` to define the supported types.
+The `GlobalTypes` class uses `TR::TypeDictionary` to define the supported types. `TR::TypeDictionary` matches names of types to type data.
+JitBuilder expressions are typed, which means that any kind of operation is working with types.
+JitBuilder comes with a predefined set of basic types, corresponding to the fundamental types in C/C++.
+For example, JitBuilder provdes integer types of varying widths, doubles, and addresses.
+Jitbuilder allows us to define new types, derived from these builtins.
+For example, these facilities allow us to define pointer or struct types.

 See [b9/src/Compiler.cpp] for the `GlobalTypes` class, as shown below:

 [b9/src/Compiler.cpp]: https://github.com/b9org/b9/blob/master/b9/include/b9/compiler/GlobalTypes.hpp